-Creamy peppermint gelato with bits of dark chocolate and peppermint crunch candies.
-This is the perfect frosty treat for the winter weather.
+Creamy peppermint & Dark Chocolate Chip Gelato.
+With bits of dark chocolate and peppermint crunch candies, this is the perfect frosty treat for the winter weather.

 Ever get caught in a run of good reads?
 Like just want to curl up in all the cozy blankets and turn off all your Facebook notifications obsessed?
 I get like that some times, especially since I cut the cord on the cable and have no TV subscription services.
 It’s almost cathartic.
 I get wrapped up in one novel to the next, one author to another and just don’t want to pull myself out.
 Sadly, it’s not great for my social skills.

 Here’s what’s been keeping me busy: